Academics

 • Mathematics

-Math in the winter term focuses on concepts of quantity, number, pattern, and data.
-Students develop strategies for counting and organizing objects, such as constructing groups and combining smaller groups to make larger easily countable groups.
-Tools such as the Ten and Twenty Frames and the Rekenrek (bead frame) provide students with a visual structure by which to understand number and number relationships.
-Students apply what they have learned about the structure of five to the structures of ten, fifteen and twenty.
-In addition to existing verbal routines and contexts, students begin to communicate their mathematical ideas on paper by writing numerals and drawing objects.
-During the winter school-study unit, students collect, reason with and communicate data about the physical and human environment of TSC.
-Throughout the term, children investigate numeric and nonnumeric patterns, including repeating and growing patterns.
-They share their mathematical thinking with their classmates and teachers and make connections between ideas.
+Tools such as the Five and Ten Frames, Ten and Twenty Frames and the Rekenrek (bead frame) provide students with a visual structure by which to understand number and number relationships.
+Students apply what they learn about the structure of five to the structures of ten, fifteen and twenty.
+In addition to existing verbal routines and contexts, they begin to communicate their mathematical ideas on paper by writing numerals and drawing objects.
+Students collect, reason with and communicate data about the physical and human environment at TSC.
+Throughout the term, they investigate numeric and nonnumeric patterns, including repeating and growing patterns.
+Kindergarteners share their mathematical thinking with their classmates and teachers and make connections between ideas.

 • Performing Arts: Dance